 Our responsibility is to express a limited assurance conclusion based on our engagement with Management and in accordance with the agreed scope of work.
-We have conducted our work in accordance with ISAE 3000, Assurance Engagements Other than Audits or Reviews of Historical Financial Information and additional requirements under Danish audit regulation to obtain lim-ited assurance about whether the selected CSR data in the Report are free from material misstatement.
+We have conducted our work in accordance with ISAE 3000, Assurance Engagements Other than Audits or Reviews of Historical Financial Information and additional requirements under Danish audit regulation to obtain limited assurance about whether the selected CSR data in the Report are free from material misstatement.

-Deloitte Statsautoriseret Revisionspartnerselskab is subject to International Standard on Quality Control (ISQC) 1 and, accordingly, applies a comprehensive quality control system, including documented policies and procedures regarding compliance with ethical requirements, profes-sional standards and applicable legal and regulatory requirements.
-We have complied with the independence and other ethical require ments of the Code of Ethics for Professional Accountants issued by FSR - Danish Auditors (Code of Ethics for Professional Accountants), which are based on the fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behaviour.
+Deloitte Statsautoriseret Revisionspartnerselskab is subject to International Standard on Quality Control (ISQC) 1 and, accordingly, applies a comprehensive quality control system, including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.
+We have complied with the requirements for independence and other ethical requirements of the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants

+(IESBA Code), which is founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behaviour, and ethical requirements applicable in Denmark.

 A limited assurance engagement is substantially less in scope than a reasonable assurance engagement.
-Consequently, the level of assurance obtained in a limited assurance engagement is substantially lower than the assurance that would have been obtained had we performed a reasonable assurance engagement.
+Consequently, the level of assurance obtained in a limited assurance engagement is substantially lower than the assurance that would have been obtained had we per-formed a reasonable assurance engagement.
 Considering the risk of material error, we planned and performed our work to obtain all information and explanations necessary to support our conclusion.

-We have reviewed data from the major sites in April 2021.
+We have reviewed data from the major sites in April 2022.
 We have not reviewed baseline data, financial information or forward-looking statements, such as targets and expectations included in the Report.
 Consequently, we draw no conclusion on those statements.

 Based on an assessment of the risk of material misstatement, we planned and performed our work to obtain all information and explanations necessary to support our conclusion.
-We used the reporting practice described in the Report combined with the GRI reporting criteria as an appropriate basis for our review.
+We used the reporting practice described in the Report on page 28 combined with the GRI reporting criteria as an appropriate basis for our review.
 Our procedures included the following: